 1 Timothy 1.15-16

 When we differentiate between sin (this one is worse than that one), we fail to take God at His Word.
-We fail to understand that Jesus died for the sins of the entire world, including the one sin that you feel you will never be forgiven.
+We fail to understand that Jesus died for the sins of the entire world, including the one sin that you feel you will never be forgiven of.

-The shed blood of Jesus covers all sins, and you are completely forgiven.
-The angel didn’t say “…he will save his people from some sin, but not that one sin you committed…”
+The shed blood of Jesus covers all sins and you are completely forgiven.

 “You and I must never look at our past lives; we must never look at any sin in our past life in any way except that which leads us to praise God and to magnify His grace in Christ Jesus.
 I challenge you to do that.
 If you look at your past and are depressed by it, if as a result you are feeling miserable as a Christian, you must do what Paul did…He glories in grace and says the grace of our Lord overflowed for me with the faith and love that are in Christ Jesus.”